Authorisation of Retail Butcher Shops Handling SRM

 No, you cannot transport it without specific approval as a Category 1 haulier.
 Category 1 material has to be handled in a controlled manner.
 The legislation permits the approval of intermediate storage depots, to deal with situations like this.
 An approved intermediate storage depot might provide a service of collection from retail outlets for subsequent collection.
 If the slaughterhouse supplying the carcasses collects the SRM from your retail outlet, then that FBO must be approved as a Category 1 haulier and intermediate storage depot.
 It is your responsibility to have in place a system for proper disposal of Category 1 material by means of approved hauliers/intermediaries.

-In Ireland , the Department of Agriculture, Fisheries and Food (DAFF) is the competent authority for approving hauliers and intermediated storage depots for Category 1 material.
-If you wish to become authorised as a haulier or intermediate storage depot for Category 1 material, you should apply to DAF.
+In Ireland , the Department of Agriculture, Food and the Marine (DAFM) is the competent authority for approving hauliers and intermediated storage depots for Category 1 material.
+If you wish to become authorised as a haulier or intermediate storage depot for Category 1 material, you should apply to DAFM.

 I have a small slaughterhouse and attached boning hall that supplies my own shop.
 I handle SRM all of the time at my slaughterhouse, and sometimes handle vertebral column from animals over 30 months at my shop.
 Does my retail outlet need to be authorised for handling SRM?